programmfabrik/errorgen/README.md

 	Wrap(error) ErrErrorGen
 	Unwrap() error
-	Data() map[string]interface{} // Returns Data used for rendering Name() string                 // Name of the error Stack() []byte                // Returns stack of the error }
+	Data() map[string]interface{} // Returns Data used for rendering ErrorCode() string            // Name / code of the error Stack() []byte                // Returns stack of the error }